 Joan Jonas: An Island Departure at the Farnsworth Art Museum

-On September 30, 1971, Nancy Holt and Robert Smithson purchased a tidal island off the coast of Maine sight unseen.
-Just few hundred feet long, accessible by foot at low tide, and with the creation of building structures forbidden, the island is at the mercy of the weather and the rising tides.
-Smithson developed some ideas for artworks on the island in drawings, but when the pair travelled to see the island in 1972 it was clear to them that leaving the island to simply be was enough.
+On September 30, 1971, Nancy Holt and Robert Smithson purchased a small tidal island off the coast of Maine, sight unseen.
+Accessible on foot only at low tide and protected from development, the island is shaped by weather, erosion, and time.
+Although Smithson initially sketched ideas for artworks there, when Holt and Smithson visited the site in 1972 t was clear to them that leaving the island to simply be was enough.

-The exhibition also includes works by Holt and Smithson that focus on the island, alongside video and photography where Joan Jonas features: two photoworks by Holt made in 1968 and in the 1969 video East Coast/West Coast.
+The exhibition also includes works by Holt and Smithson that focus on the island, as well as video and photography in which Jonas appears, including two photographic works by Holt from 1968 and the 1969 video East Coast/West Coast.

 Nancy Holt, Over the Hill [detail] (1968)